S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 7.2: Retrospective

-**Dedicate time to reflect on past experience, learn, and decide how to improve work proceess.**
+**Dedicate time to reflect on past experience, learn, and decide how to improve work process.**

 -   output: changes to work process, new tasks, on-the-fly agreements, and drivers requiring an agreement
 -   facilitated meeting (~1hr)